benjaminion/upgrading-ethereum-book/src/book.md

 In actual client implementations, state updates will usually be time-based, triggered by moving to the next slot if a block has not been received.
 However, the fast-forward functionality will be used when exploring different forks in the block tree.

 The `validate_result` parameter defaults to `True`, meaning that the block's signature will be checked, and that the result of applying the block to the state results in the same state root that the block claims it does (the "post-states" must match).
-When creating blocks, however, proposers can set `validate_result` to `False` to allow the state root to be calculated, else we'd have a circular dependency.
+When creating blocks, however, proposers can set `validate_result` to `False` in order to allow the state root to be calculated, else we'd have a circular dependency.
 The signature over the initial candidate block is omitted to avoid bad interactions with slashing protection when signing twice in a slot.

 |||
 |-|-|